+students at all University of Akron campuses except College Credit Plus students) is equal to or greater than 17,400, then the lump sum specified in Subsection B(1) shall be provided.
+If the Fall 2023 enrollment (as defined above) is less than 17,400, there shall be no lump sum payment for FY24.

-- 1. Each bargaining unit member employed as of July 1, 2024, who was a member of the bargaining unit as of the beginning of fall semester 2023, and who had no discipline of a suspension or higher for the 2023 calendar year, shall receive a lump sum payment of \$2,000, if the condition in Subsection C(2) is met. - 2.
+- C. 2024-25 Academic Year Contingent Lump Sum Payment - Each bargaining unit member employed as of July 1, 2024, who was a member of the bargaining unit as of the beginning of fall semester 2023, and who had no discipline of a suspension or higher for the 2023 calendar year, shall receive a lump sum payment of \$2,000, if the condition in Subsection C(2) is met. - 2.
 If the Census Headcount for Fall 2024 (defined as including all enrolled students at all University of Akron campuses except College Credit Plus students) is equal to or greater than 18,700, then the lump sum specified in Subsection C(1) shall be provided.
-If the Fall 2024 enrollment (as defined above) is less than 18,700, there shall be no lump sum payment for FY25.

-D. 2025-26 Academic Year - Salary Increase

-- 1. Each bargaining unit member employed as of July 1, 2025, who was a member of the bargaining unit as of the beginning of fall semester 2024, and who had no discipline of a suspension or higher for the 2024 calendar year, shall receive a 2% increase to base salary. - 2.
+If the Fall 2024 enrollment (as defined above) is less than 18,700, there shall be no lump sum payment for FY25. - D. 2025-26 Academic Year Salary Increase - Each bargaining unit member employed as of July 1, 2025, who was a member of the bargaining unit as of the beginning of fall semester 2024, and who had no discipline of a suspension or higher for the 2024 calendar year, shall receive a 2% increase to base salary. - 2.
 If the Census Headcount for Fall 2025 (defined as including all enrolled students at all University of Akron campuses except College Credit Plus students) is equal to or greater than 20,000, then a 2% increase to base salary, in addition to the increase specified in Subsection D(1), shall be provided (resulting in a total 4% increase to base salary).

-3. Any compensation increases granted under this Section D shall be retroactively applied to the bargaining unit member's base salary for the academic year for nine-month employees and to July 1, 2025, for twelvemonth employees.
+Any compensation increases granted under this Section D shall be retroactively applied to the bargaining unit member's base salary for the academic year for nine-month employees and to July 1, 2025, for twelve- month employees.

 Section 2.
 Guaranteed Minimum Wage.
 The University is committed to establishing a new minimum hourly wage standard of fifteen dollars (\$15.00) per hour, effective July 1, 2022.
 For the remaining term of this Agreement, each employee shall earn at least fifteen dollars (\$15.00) per hour.
 Any individual whose hourly rate is increased under this provision will be identified by the University, at which time the University will also identify other employees in that classification.
 Should the wage rate of other employees in that classification be higher than fifteen dollars (\$15.00) at the time another individual in the classification is moved to the minimum wage standard, the University will determine whether an adjustment should be made for the other employee(s) in order to avoid wage compression.
 The CWA President may request an individual in a classification be reviewed by the University under this Section after receiving notification of the individuals moved to the new minimum hourly wage standard.
 Any upward adjustment under this Section must be made on an individual basis after consultation with CWA leadership.
 This Section does not require the base wage rate of every employee in the bargaining unit be increased and is not and should not be construed as an across-the-board wage increase.